LiskArchive/lisk-legacy-docs/configuration.md

 The recommended setup is to configure a whitelist for only trusted IP addresses, such as your home connection.
 Use IPV4 addresses only as the whitelist does not support IPV6.

-To setup a public wallet, simply leave the `api.access.whitelist` array empty.
+To set up a public wallet, simply leave the `api.access.whitelist` array empty.

 For best security, disable all access setting `api.enabled` to `false`.